mashlol/omni/README.md

     collection: collection
 });
 ```
-The `.listen(port, collections, events)` method takes in a port, a list of instantiated collections, and a list of event objects.
+The `.listen(port, collections, events, options)` method takes in a port, a list of instantiated collections, and a list of event objects.
+It returns a hash containing `webSocket` and `express` which contain the raw `webSocket` and `express` servers.
+The options parameter can take the following options:

+* `static` - boolean, defaults to true.
+If false, Omni.js will not serve your `/public` folder automatically.

 # Connection Properties